-The Cultural Route of St Olav Ways is a certified cultural route of the council of Europe.
-ACSOW (Association for the cultural route of st olav ways) is the association founded to manage the status and the route.
+The Cultural Route of St. Olav Ways is a certified cultural route of the council of Europe.
+ACSOW (Association for the Cultural route of St. Olav Ways) is the association founded to manage the status and the route.
 The route passes through Finland, Denmark, Sweden and Norway, with Nidaros cathedral in Trondheim (Norway) as the pilgrim goal.
 The association has members in all four countries.

 The oldest surviving painting of Saint Olav, dating from around 1160, is on a column in the Nativity Church in Bethlehem.
 The number of Olav churches and chapels reminds us that the Saint Olav tradition once flourished all over northern Europe.
 Prior to the Reformation (before 1540, approximately), we know that at least 340 Olav churches and Olav chapels existed, of which 288 were located outside Norway.